jolcara75/hscript/README.md

   }
 ```

-## Installing Hola Unblocker
+## Installing Hola
 [Hola](https://hola.org) is available for Windows/Android/Chrome/Firefox.
-Linux/Mac/Chrome OS is supported by the Hola Unblocker extension for Chrome and Firefox browsers.
+Linux/Mac/Chrome OS is supported by the Hola extension for Chrome and Firefox browsers.

 ## Sharing hscripts